Sophistechnication

 With tech-based learning, could you "engineer" a customized education outpacing standardized expectations?

 Systems Engineering, Project Management, and systems thinking has been utilized within the educational system for decades.
-However, in this cyber age of easily accessible information, a couple of critical questions quickly come to mind: Who is ultimately making the decisions for my family’s education and therefore making one of the biggest impacts on our lives, and in what direction are those choices ultimately taking us?
+In this age of easily accessible information more people are asking: “Who is ultimately making the decisions for my family’s education and therefore making one of the most significant impacts on our lives, and in what direction are those choices ultimately taking us?”
 No matter what professional title a “systems engineer” of a standardized educational institution bears, how are they choosing the curriculum training the next generation of society?
 Why are subjects such as logic and critical thinking not typically included within the mandated junior high or high school courses?
 Don’t we want a society that teaches and develops these valuable and vital skills, empowering people to think on their own two feet, with freedom to ask questions regarding what is being taught?
 Is it possible that this has just merely been an oversight?
 With so much information, and misinformation, it’s easy to see how confusion itself could be used to steer people in any direction, so now more than ever, critical and creative thinking are necessary skills to successfully maneuver through life, along with knowledge that is based in solid, clear understanding.

-Systems Engineering application in Educational Systems
+Systems Engineering used within Educational Systems

 Systems engineering principles have been applied in educational systems in various ways to enhance efficiency, effectiveness, and outcomes.
 Some examples include: